dmcostello/CELLDEX_nutrients/README.md

 immob_eco: Calculations for flux estimates are found in `statistical_analyses.Rmd`

+"NA" for immobilization = sample collected, but no mass loss

-"NA" for immobilization = sample collected, but N or P mass did not increase
+0 for immobilization = sample collected, but N and P concentration did not increase